16 Things To Do Near Combe Haven Holiday Park

 Look out for the Exmoor ponies and Belted Galloway cattle.

-Spectacular views reach from Dungeness to Beachy Head, and on a good day, as far as Folkestone and France.
+Spectacular views reach from Dungeness to Beachy Head and on a good day, as far as Folkestone and France.

-The bale house visitor centre is built entirely from sustainable materials, including straw bales.
+The Bale House visitor centre is built entirely from sustainable materials, including straw bales.
 It houses a wealth of information about the park, the local wildlife, and a café and shop offering local food and products.

 Hastings Cliffs and Pett Beach, which form part of the reserve, are designated a Special Area of Conservation and are of Special Scientific Interest.